RivenSkaye/mpv-scripts/yeetpls/README.md

 		- Either use `print` or `mp.msg.warn` to notify the user of this.
 		- Optionally print a single line message on the OSD
 		- `return false` makes main.lua attempt to use a fallback, if that fails it provides a clean exit.
+- Optionally provide a `load_pls` function that takes the content of the playlist file as an argument
+	- This works to make the parser an alternative playlist loader to bypass `--playlist` altogether
+	- Make sure the parser object returned contains a field `loader` set to `true`
+	- Return value should be a table with just the file names or paths to load into mpv's internal playlist object
+	- `main.lua` will handle the actual updating of the internal playlist.

 **Make sure to add these to the module's exported function list**.
 The parser will be `require`d dynamically so if you don't expose `parser.format_pls`, it can't be used.